 Risks to PT Bayan's coal-growth scenario were highlighted by Moody's in a January ratings update.
-Moody's walked a careful line, giving PT Bayan a non-investment grade Ba3 rating that reflects its "strong profitability" but was also careful to note that the company faces "elevated environmental risks associated with the coal mining industry..."
-Like the other leading credit rating agencies, Moody's is racing to address heightened investor concern about previously unacknowledged ESG risks that have made securities from the coal sector increasingly un-investible.
+Moody's walked a careful line, giving PT Bayan a non-investment grade Ba3 rating that reflects its "strong profitability" but was also careful to note that the company faces "elevated environmental risks associated with the coal mining industry..."7 Like the other leading credit rating agencies, Moody's is racing to address heightened investor concern about previously unacknowledged ESG risks that have made securities from the coal sector increasingly un-investible.

-coal producers do not suggest great insight into the financial or strategic value of these assets.
+KEPCO's bets on Indonesian coal producers do not suggest great insight into the financial or strategic value of these assets.